MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/add-several-users-at-the-same-time.md

 - ** If you don't see the new users in Office 365 right away, wait a few minutes. ** It can take a little while for changes to go across all the services in Office 365.

-## <a name="add-multiple-users-to-office-365-in-the-old-office-365-admin-center"></a>Para adicionar vários usuários ao Office 365 no antigo Centro de administração do Office 365
+## <a name="add-multiple-users-to-office-365-in-the-old-admin-center"></a>Adicionar vários usuários ao Office 365 no centro de administração antigo

 1. Baixe [esta planilha de exemplo](https://www.microsoft.com/en-us/download/details.aspx?id=45485) e abra-a no Excel.